Skip to main content

 SMS stats

-High-level stats for the SMS message step.
-Click into the step to see more detailed message reports.
+Click an SMS message step to see detailed message reports.

 MetricDescription